|CROC Premium Infrared 1 ½” Flat Iron||Check Price|

 One feature – that may be positive or negative depending on your usage – is that when unattended, the iron automatically drops its temperature down to 370°F. It’s an added layer of safety, but also means you have to readjust the temperature if you use a higher setting.

-This iron is still on the costlier side, although less than the Croc New Classic Infrared Flat Iron.
+This iron is still on the costlier side, although less than the Premium Infrared Flat Iron.

 For all of its great features, the Classic Black Titanium’s achilles heel seems to be it’s hit-or-miss longevity.
 Several users have complained that it’s died on them spontaneously after a year; in some cases even after a few uses!